Hieromon/AutoConnect/mkdocs/advancedusage.md

 Once AutoConnect has entered the captive portal state due to the above conditions, it will not exit until a WiFi connection can be established.
 (But that is the default behavior)

 The Sketch can abort the [*AutoConnect::begin*](api.md#begin) by setting the captive portal timeout and returns control to Sketch.
 AutoConnect has two parameters for timeout control.
 One is a timeout value used when trying to connect to the specified AP.
 It behaves the same as general timeout control in connection attempt by WiFi.begin.
 This control is specified by the third parameter of [*AutoConnect::begin*](api.md#begin).
-The default value is macro defined by [**AUTOCONNECT_TIMEOUT**](api.md#defined-macros) in the **AutoConnectDefs.h** file.
+The default value is macro defined by [**AUTOCONNECT_TIMEOUT**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L103) in AutoConnectDefs.h header file.

 The other timeout control is for the captive portal itself.
 It is useful when you want to continue sketch execution with offline even if the WiFi connection is not possible.
 You can also combine it with the [**immediateStart**](#on-demand-start-the-captive-portal) option to create sketches with high mobility.